aymanbazyan/storeflow-docs/docs/01-Overview/01-About.md

 - **Export/Import database backup folder:** A function for backing up or restoring the entire site database.
 - **Timeout Ips:** A dashboard to manage timed-out IP addresses to block spammers.
 - **Users Management:** A dashboard to view/delete accounts created on the website, and the ability to delete old unverified accounts.
+- **Feedback Management:** A central dashboard to view and manage all customer feedback submitted through the storefront.

 ---